 Front-end development of semantic and accessible sites.
 Back-end development of bespoke LAMP content management systems.
 Able to flexibly switch between roles and tasks easily,

-- Developing an internal web app that managed internal projects and accounting, used daily by 20+ staff
+- Developing an internal web app that managed company projects and accounting, used daily by 20+ staff

-- Ran code reviews within the dev-team, focusing on code quality, security and documenting best practice and coding standards.
+- Ran code reviews within the dev-team, focusing on quality, security and documenting practice.
 Also worked with designers to teach XHTML/CSS/JS and improve the design process

 Speaking & Events

 I was invited to speak about scaling Last.fm for Xbox at DIBI in Newcastle.I've spoken at smaller 'un-conference' events in London, like Barcamp (on the topic of life-streams generated from microformats and social graph tools) and at ScaleCamp, a two-day event on scaling and performance.
 I've also attended a number of Music Hack Days both as a Last.fm representative and as a hacker.

 - Flickr-Browser, a Backbone.js for browsing my exported Flickr photo library and metadata